isroawg/isroawg/docs/aboutus/research.md

 ## Research Areas

-The Indian Subcontinental Research & Analytical Working Group (ISRAWG) is dedicated to conducting in-depth research on the following countries within the Indian Subcontinent:
+The Indian Subcontinental Research & Operational Analytical Working Group (ISROAWG) is dedicated to conducting in-depth research on the following countries within the Indian Subcontinent:

 - India
 - Bangladesh